AlbesK/Barnes-Hut-C/README.md

 # Barnes-Hut-C
-Barnes-Hut algorithm for C. It contatins both top-downa and bottom up approaches.
+Barnes-Hut algorithm for C. It contains both top-down and bottom-up approaches.
 Still updating.